DavBazz00/Brain-Network-/README.md

 - **`Dynamic_Brain.m`**:
   - Simulates dynamic processes (e.g., infection spread) on the brain network.
   - Visualizes the network evolution in 3D over multiple time steps.
-  - Implements Susceptible-Infected (SI) dynamics with probabilistic transitions.
+  - Implements all the other scripts of the files below.

 - **`Brain_Map.m`**:
   - Visualizes the brain network in 3D, highlighting specific nodes (e.g., initial states).
   - Useful for understanding the structure and initial setup of the network.

+- **`Cluster_modularities.m`**:
+   - Groups nodes in communities.
+   - Uses an implemented function in the *Brain Connectivity Toolbox* such as the `modularity_und` function.

 - **`Visualization_Brain.m`**:
   - Visualizes the connectivity matrix using the `imagesc` command.
 This command shows the connectivity matrix as a grid.
   - The strongest connections are assigned warm colors while non-existent or weak connections are assigned cooler colors.

-- **`Community.m`**:
-   - Groups nodes in communities.
-   - Uses an implemented function in the *Brain Connectivity Toolbox* such as the `community_louvain` function.
-   - The final community assignments for each node are made after averaging over multiple runs since the `community_louvain` function is stochastic.

 ---